polyactis/pegaflow/README.md

 # Pegasus Workflow Management System Python3 API

-This package contains the Python3 APIs for Pegasus WMS.
+Pegapy3 contains the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
+Pegasus only offers Python2 support.

-This package's source code came directly from https://github.com/ahnitz/pegasus-wms-python3, which is based on http://pegasus.isi.edu/'s python APIs, version 4.9.1.

-Beside the Python3 support, this package contains a helper class, Workflow.py, for users to inherit.
+Pegapy3 also contains a helper class, Workflow.py, for users to inherit.
 It simplifies the Pegasus workflow writing.

-Check code in examples/ to start.
+Pegasus allows a developer to connect dependent computing jobs into a DAG (Directed Acyclic Graph) and starts jobs according to the dependency.

 * The DAX API (Versions 3) and the helper class Workflow.py
 * The monitoring API